yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 # Prepare the workflow

-Here, we will use a workflow running FastQC and MultiQC but you can use your own workflow.
+Here, we will use a workflow running Falco (FastQC alternative, {% cite de2021falco %}) and MultiQC ({% cite ewels2016multiqc %}) but you can use your own workflow.

 > <hands-on-title>Create the workflow into Galaxy</hands-on-title>
 >